 Marble House was built between 1888 and 1892 for the William K. Vanderbilt family.
 It offers a new audio tour, but doesn’t have a children’s tour.
 Despite that, my kids really enjoyed Marble House as well.
 It’s a 40 minute tour, but you could easily spend more time if you’d like.
 It’s a gorgeous, opulent mansion.
 Because it doesn’t have a children’s tour, it’s probably best for older kids who can appreciate and understand the adult tour.

 After visiting the interior of the home, we checked out the grounds, including the tea house that’s right on the property.
 The kids really enjoyed seeing that.
-Like the Breakers, the Marble House is on the Cliff Walk.
+Like the Breakers, the Marble House is on the Cliff Walk so the review from the property is beautiful.

 You may be familiar with Rosecliff already, if you’ve seen the movies the Great Gatsby, Amistad, 27 Dresses and/or True Lies.
 Scenes from those movies were filmed at the house.
 When I was working at the Breakers, I often had guests asking specifically which house was the site for those scenes.
-Like the other homes, it was originally a summer home.
+Like the other homes, it was originally a summer home and is absolutely stunning.

 While these are the most popular homes, there are other Newport Mansions maintained by the Preservation Society of Newport County.
 Unless you have specific interests, I think the Breakers and Marble House are probably the best two options.